rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ![gateway_public_ips_list](images/firewall-outbound-ALL.jpg)

-You can list the NAT rules and Firewall rules using `vca nat` and `vca firewall` respectively.
+> **Tip**: You can list the NAT and firewall rules using `vca nat` and `vca firewall` respectively.

-We should now be able to spin up VM's and be assured that they will be able to connect to the internet.
+Now when we create VM's in the **Kubernetes** VDC they will be able to resolve DNS addresses and be able to make outbound network connections.

 ### Kubernetes master